kfrey-idm/emodpy-workflow/docs/tutorials/sweep_parameter.md

 samples).

-Since there are four sweep entries, the command will generate: one suite of four experiments of one simulation1, or 1 * 4 * 1 = 4 simulations in total.
+Since there are four sweep entries, the command will generate: one suite of four experiments of one simulation, or 1 * 4 * 1 = 4 simulations in total.

 ```bash
 python -m emodpy_workflow.scripts.run -F baseline -N commercial_sex_scenarios -o output -p ContainerPlatform -S sweeps.py